mbhenaff/PCPG/README.md

 ## Running the code

-This repo contained the PyTorch implementation of the PCPG algorith, described in the following paper: [PCPG: Policy Cover Directed Exploration for Provable Policy Gradient Learning](https://arxiv.org/abs/2007.08459), by [Alekh Agarwal](http://alekhagarwal.net/), [Mikael Henaff](http://mikaelhenaff.net), [Sham Kakade](https://homes.cs.washington.edu/~sham/) and [Wen Sun](https://wensun.github.io/).
+This repo contains the PyTorch implementation of the PCPG algorithm, described in the following paper: [PCPG: Policy Cover Directed Exploration for Provable Policy Gradient Learning](https://arxiv.org/abs/2007.08459), by [Alekh Agarwal](http://alekhagarwal.net/), [Mikael Henaff](http://mikaelhenaff.net), [Sham Kakade](https://homes.cs.washington.edu/~sham/) and [Wen Sun](https://wensun.github.io/).

 The necessary dependencies are in the ```environment.yml``` file.
 You can run